Perspective on Eternity and Infinity.

 Estimates vary from 10^1600 to 10^3200 years (hey, what’s a mere 1600 orders of magnitude?! 😊) for the time remaining that all remaining matter will have gone through the processes of cold fusion and quantum tunneling (I’m not going to even touch that here) to allegedly form iron stars; stars made completely of iron.
 Iron is the most stable element known to exist.
 These “stars” will emit no radiation and only be able to be detected (no one would be there to detect them) by their gravity.
 They will supposedly last for about 10^10^76 years.
 That is 10 to the power of a 1 with 76 zeros after it (or 10 Quattuorvigintillion zeros), not 10 with 760 zeros (a common mistake associated with tetration), which is of course a very big number, but miniscule in comparison to the actual number we are considering here.
 This is a number inconceivably too large to even consider writing out.
 If one were somehow able to write it out in standard notation, with each zero occupying one millimeter, it would be 1.05702341 × 10^57 light years in length (the known universe is only believed to be 9x10^10 light years in diameter).
 After existing for this inconceivable amount of time, the iron stars would then supposedly become black holes.
 These black holes would then take the mere 10^106 years; the time of our original blackhole era, to evaporate; an extremely small amount of time compared to the other numbers presented in this paragraph.

 Even this timeframe that I have outlined above is profoundly minuscule compared to the time proposed after the end of the alleged iron star era.
 I have seen estimates for it between 10^10^10^56 to 10^10^10^76 years (hey, what’s a mere 20 orders, of orders of orders, of orders of magnitude?! 😊), where nothing but photons and leptons (such as electrons and positrons, etc.) move aimlessly about in an inconceivably expanded universe for an even more inconceivable amount of time, that even makes the staggeringly incomprehensible amount of time of the era of iron stars seem like a twinkle of an eye in comparison.
 This is 10 to the power of the number that is 1 with 10 Quattuorvigintillion zeros following it.
-Supposedly after this inconceivable amount of time there could perhaps somehow be another big bang.
+Supposedly after this inconceivable amount of time, due to quantum tunneling, or whatever else, there could perhaps somehow be another big bang.
 This number is of course inconceivably far beyond the already inconceivable number discussed in the previous paragraph.
 Even if we were just to going to attempt to simply count the zeros in this number; counting an Octillion (10^27) zeros per second, and we had started at the supposed beginning of time; the time of the big bang, we wouldn’t have had enough time to have made any even remotely significant progress in completing the task during the alleged 13.6 billion years that would have passed from then until now.
 I'm not even going to try to consider how long the string of zeros would be if one were somehow able to write it out in standard notation.

 I elaborate on this because it is easy for Christians, and even non-Christians to casually, and often overconfidently throw around the concept of eternity and infinity…and even God Himself.
 Speaking for myself, I find it more mind boggling; perhaps even somewhat more frustrating, to try to wrap my mind around numbers like the one last expressed above, than around my painfully lacking, and often casual concept of God and eternity.
 Being as inconceivably enormous as it is, this number is not eternal, and it is indeed not infinite.
 Given enough time; a very large but finite amount of time, one could count out each integer of that number in consecutive order, and would eventually reach end of that number, just as one would do when counting the integers from 1 to 4, when reaching the number 4.
 This huge number is representing a hypothetical number of years, and as vast as this proposed time span is, if God allows time as we know it to continue long enough, this hypothetical number of years will elapse, and said time span will have passed; it will have reached its end; it will have reached its limit; its finality, and will go no further, and it will be no more.
 This huge number; amount of time, is nothing more than a quantity; incomprehensibly enormous for us mere mortals, but nonetheless finite.
 Of its self it has no power, it has no thought process, no drive, no intention, no purpose, little to no dimension, no control over circumstances etc., yet we are well aware that we cannot even begin to wrap our minds around it.